VPeti11/steamos-edge/README.md

 # SteamOS Edge
 - What is this?
 SteamOS Edge is a and fixed version of the SteamOS 3 source code leak.
 Note this project is a **WORK IN PROGRESS** expect bugs!
+[Join the Discord](https://gitlab.com/edgedev1)

 ## How to compile.
 On Arch Linux or any Arch Linux-based distro run: